 When you register an account, you specify a username that will represent you on edX.
-Your username, not your full name, is used to identify you to course team members and other learners.
-Your full name is used on any certificates that you earn.
+Your username is used to identify you to course team members and other learners.
 You cannot change your public username after you register.
 EdX recommends that you select your username carefully.

 After you have created and activated your edX account, you can edit your user profile.
 Your edX profile allows you to share information about yourself with the edX community.
 Course teams and other learners in your courses can view your profile when they select your linked username in forums.
 You can share either a limited profile or a full profile.

 You must specify your birth year before you can share a full profile.
-If you are under 13 years of age, you cannot create a full profile.
+If you are under 13 years of age, you cannot share a full profile.

 Almost all of the edX courses on edx.org are available on the edX mobile app.
 EdX is continually adding mobile courses, so check back regularly for newly available courses.

 On Android devices, you do not need to have an edX account or be logged in to browse courses.
 Select Discover Courses in the edX mobile app.